 What we do not fund

-Archaeology grants are not given for improving the condition of monuments or their long-term management.
-Other grants are available from Historic Scotland for these purposes.
+Archaeology funds are not given for improving the condition of monuments or their long-term management.
+Other funds are available from Historic Scotland for these purposes.

 We do not normally give Archaeology Programme grants for:

 - projects dealing with archaeology in advance of or during developments which require planning permission

 - projects which have already begun without our initial involvement